-Before any code is generated, understand what the milestone will accomplish: Click on a milestone to expand it and click Review & Approve to open the milestone details.
+Before any code is generated, understand what the milestone will accomplish.
+Click a milestone on the Roadmap to expand it, then click Review & Approve (or Milestone Plan) on the milestone action row.

 Editing Milestones